 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
+In the interests of security no comment is made in relation to the presence or otherwise of a burglar alarm.
 There appears to be smoke detection equipment in place and although not tested, this may not fully comply with Scottish Government guidelines on Fire and Smoke alarms, effective from February 2022.
 Further checks should be made and the system upgraded as necessary.
 Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
 The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.
 Windows and external doors were not all fully opened or tested.
 No access was available to any sub-floor areas.
-Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout.
-Some areas of the external building fabric including some roof pitches/chimneys/elevations were not fully or closely inspectable from the surrounding ground level, due to the confines of the site.
-No inspection has been possible to flooring timbers beneath any sanitary fitting, kitchen appliances or other wet areas was possible.
-Timbers are assumed to be in a satisfactory condition.
-Flat roof coverings were not inspectable.
+Full and safe access was not available to all the roof void area due to the presence of a thick layer of insulation throughout and the absence of flooring or crawl boards.
+It was not possible to access the roof void over the end living room.